 Alex is Rudy’s father.
 Alex’s inability to sacrifice his son to the Nazi training camp results in his being drafted into the army.
 At the end of The Book Thief, he is filled with remorse for having survived the war while his family died.

 Rudy is Liesel’s best friend.
 Rudy is quite the physical embodiment of the perfect Aryan specimen with his blond hair, blue eyes, and athletic and intellectual talents.
 However, he has surprising sensitivity and compassion as shown by his love for Liesel and being always there for her.

 Ilsa is the mayor’s wife.
 She was so shattered by the Death of her son at the start of the book, that she can barely function as a person.
 As soon as she begins interacting with Liesel, she opens up and shows sensitivity and concern.

-Owner of the candy store is Frau Diller.
+The owner of the candy store is Frau Diller.
 She is one of the most patriotic figures in The Book Thief, follows the rules, and has a mean, ungenerous character.
-She signifies the Hitler ideal of the “good” German who blindly follows orders.
+She signifies the Hitler idea of the “good” German who blindly follows orders.

 Who is Max to Liesel?